Skip to Content

 Should I spray mist on my moon valley pilea?

 Moon valley pilea likes to stay in a humid environment.
-So if you spray it with water, it would only increase the humidity and be favorable for the plant.
-So if your house is towards the drier side, then it is recommended to spray mist on your moon valley pilea plants.
+So spraying it with water would only increase the humidity and be favorable for the plant.
+So if your house is towards the drier side, spraying mist on your moon valley pilea plants is recommended.

 Conclusion

-Growing and moon valley pilea care is not a task too difficult.
+Moon Valley Pilea care is not difficult.
 It is fairly easy to grow.
-If you water it on schedule about once a week, keep the humidity above 50%, and fertilize it every now and then (about once a month), then you can enjoy hassle-free blooms throughout the season without worrying too much.
+If you water it on schedule about once a week, keep the humidity above 50%, and fertilize it now and then (about once a month).